 4) PTSD Seriously Impairs People

 PTSD, by definition, can and does seriously impair people’s abilities to reason, function and cooperate with others at productive levels.
+Left untreated, PTSD is also a condition which often stays entrenched over time instead of naturally dissipating.
 There are a wide variety of cultural level parallels that appear to be quite similar to common individual impairments.